-Automate your Christmas lights with Siri and HomeKit!
+Automate your holiday lights with Siri and HomeKit!

 The iDevices Switch from — you guessed it — iDevices is one of my favorite HomeKit-enabled switches.

 Not only does it feature a customizable night light (it's got an LED strip running across the front that can be changed to loads of different colors), but it's also smart about taking up space.
 See, the problem with these internet-connected devices is they have to be big enough to contain all the necessary smarts.
 But that can mean a huge, honking wall sore.
 The iDevices Switch puts the plug on the side so there's less jutting out of the front of the device.
-It's clever!
+It's clever and it's available for less than $30.

 You can also use it to monitor energy usage so when the kids ask why you turned off the inflatable Frosty the Snowman before 10 p.m., you can tell them their allowance would have to be used to cover the extra wattage!